 Gareth Southgate’s side will lock horns with the Belgians in their final group game, which many have described as winner-takes-all battle for first place.
 A draw in that encounter would mean top spot is decided on goal difference, though, and Belgium will probably have the edge on the Three Lions in that regard.

 Optimism has certainly been rising in England after some positive performances in friendlies in recent months, but this squad is far less talented than those which represented the country at major tournaments throughout the 2000s.

 That is necessarily a bad thing, however, particularly as England’s own golden generation failed to maximise their potential on the international stage.
-Southgate’s men have been playing cohesive, modern football in the last few months, looking to pass the ball out from the back and press high up the pitch.
+Southgate’s men have been playing cohesive, modern soccer in the last few months, looking to pass the ball out from the back and press high up the pitch.